 with the understanding that if the vertex $i \in \Ver$ is connected to itself by a loop, then the corresponding edge contributes $2$ to the incidence matrix element $I_{ii}$.
 Define, for all quivers, the Cartan matrix of size $|\Ver| \times |\Ver|$

 Then

 where

-Let us solve the ${\be}_{i} = 0$ conditions (cf. \cite{Howe:1983wj}, \cite{Katz:1997eq}, \cite{Lawrence:1998ja}).
-It is convenient to separate the solutions into three cases, which we shall call the theories of Class I, the theories of Class II and the theories of Class II*.
+Let us solve the ${\be}_{i} = 0$ conditions (cf.~\cite{Howe:1983wj,Katz:1997eq,Lawrence:1998ja}.
+It is convenient to separate the solutions into three cases, which we shall call the theories of class I, the theories of class II and the theories of class II*.
 By $r$ we shall denote the rank of the Cartan matrix $C$

-The main difference between the Class I and Class II,II* theories is that the Cartan matrix of Class I theories has the maximal rank
+The main difference between the class I and class II, II* theories is that the Cartan matrix of class I theories has the maximal rank

-while for the theories of Class II and Class II* the Cartan matrix has one-dimensional kernel,
+while for the theories of class II and class II* the Cartan matrix has one-dimensional kernel,

-\section{Class I theories}
+\subsection{Class I theories}

-The solutions to the equations ${\beta}_{i}=0$ with ${\bw} \neq 0$ are the theories of Class I. It is well-known that the graph $\gamma$ is in this case a Dynkin diagram of a finite dimensional simple simply-laced Lie algebra $\gq$, of the ADE type, with $\Ver$ labeling the simple roots of $\gq$:
+The solutions to the equations ${\beta}_{i}=0$ with ${\bw} \neq 0$ are the theories of class I. It is well-known that the graph $\gamma$ is in this case a Dynkin diagram of a finite-dimensional simple simply-laced Lie algebra $\gq$, of the ADE type, with $\Ver$ labeling the simple roots of $\gq$:

 To solve the equation ${\be}_{i}=0$ is equivalent to finding two vectors